-- 1. Main contractors must ensure that their employees and their appointed contractor employees have a medical surveillance program whereby their employees undergo entry, periodic and exit medical fitness examinations. - 2.
-The health risk assessment must be used to compile the man job specification and address the hazards that the employees will be exposed to. - 3.
-For the appropriate medical examinations to be conducted, each employee must have a man job specification, which must indicate the description of work, list of hazards and potential occupational exposure limits, physical hazards and required physical attributes. - 4.
+- Main contractors must ensure that their employees and their appointed contractor employees have a medical surveillance program whereby their employees undergo entry, periodic and exit medical fitness examinations. - 2.
+The health risk assessment must be used to compile the man job specification and address the hazards that the employees will be exposed to. - For the appropriate medical examinations to be conducted, each employee must have a man job specification, which must indicate the description of work, list of hazards and potential occupational exposure limits, physical hazards and required physical attributes. - 4.
 Medical fitness certificates shall be renewed annually for employees who are working on site.
-This shall be maintained until completion of the contract. - 5.
-The Main Contractor must ensure that his / her employees and appointed contractor employees have undergone pre-entry medical examination before starting work on the contract. - 6.
-The Main contractor shall provide a documented process for managing those employees who are issued with a conditional certificate of fitness.
+This shall be maintained until completion of the contract. - The Main Contractor must ensure that his / her employees and appointed contractor employees have undergone pre-entry medical examination before starting work on the contract. - The Main contractor shall provide a documented process for managing those employees who are issued with a conditional certificate of fitness. - 7.
+The contractor shall include in the OHS file the record of the employees exit medical fitness certificates as and when their employees leave the company.